Quality management

+Advancement

+In earlier periods, arts and crafts were led by master craftspeople or artists who supervised studios, trained apprentices, and oversaw the product development process.
+With the advent of the Industrial Revolution, steam engines, and mass production, the role of craftspeople diminished.
+The new approach enabled mass production of the same commodity in less time span.

-Quality management is a recent phenomenon but important for an organization.
-Civilizations that supported the arts and crafts allowed clients to choose goods meeting higher quality standards than normal goods.
-In societies where arts and crafts were the responsibility of master craftsmen or artists, these masters would lead studios and train and supervise others.
-However, the importance of craftsmen diminished as mass production and repetitive work practices were instituted.
-This approach’s aim was to produce large numbers of the same goods.
-The first proponent in the US for this approach was Eli Whitney, who proposed (interchangeable) parts manufacture for muskets, hence producing the identical components and creating a musket assembly line.
-The next step forward was promoted by several people including Frederick Winslow Taylor, a mechanical engineer who sought to improve industrial efficiency.
-He is sometimes called "the father of scientific management."
+The first proponent in the United States for this approach was Eli Whitney, who proposed interchangeable parts manufacture for muskets, hence producing identical components and creating a musket assembly line.
+The next step forward was promoted by several people, including Frederick Winslow Taylor, a mechanical engineer who sought to improve industrial efficiency.
 He was one of the intellectual leaders of the Efficiency Movement and part of his approach laid a further foundation for quality management, including aspects like standardization and adopting improved practices.
 Henry Ford was also important in bringing process and quality management practices into operation in his assembly lines.
-In Germany, Karl Benz, often called the inventor of the motor car, was pursuing similar assembly and production practices, although real mass production was only properly initiated in Volkswagen after World War II.
-From this period onwards, North American companies focused predominantly upon production against lower cost with increased efficiency.
+In Germany, Karl Benz was pursuing similar assembly and production practices, although real mass production was only properly initiated by Volkswagen after World War II.
+Ever since, the focus of North American companies were predominantly on production against lower cost with increased efficiency.

 Walter A. Shewhart made a major step in the evolution towards quality management by creating a method for quality control for production, using statistical methods, first proposed in 1924.
 This became the foundation for his ongoing work on statistical quality control.
-W. Edwards Deming later applied statistical process control methods in the United States during World War II, thereby successfully improving quality in the manufacture of munitions and other strategically important products.
+W. Edwards Deming later applied statistical quality control methods in the United States during World War II, thereby successfully improving quality in the manufacture of munitions and other strategically important products.

 Quality leadership from a national perspective has changed over the past decades.
-After the second world war, Japan decided to make quality improvement a national imperative as part of rebuilding their economy, and sought the help of Shewhart, Deming and Juran, amongst others.
+After World War II, Japan decided to make quality improvement a national imperative as part of rebuilding their economy, and sought the help of Shewhart, Deming, and Juran, among others.
 W. Edwards Deming championed Shewhart's ideas in Japan from 1950 onwards.
 He is probably best known for his management philosophy establishing quality, productivity, and competitive position.
-He has formulated 14 points of attention for managers, which are a high level abstraction of many of his deep insights.
-They should be interpreted by learning and understanding the deeper insights.
+He formulated 14 points of attention for managers, which are a high-level abstraction of many of his insights.
 These 14 points include key concepts such as: